-Analysis | Will appealing to white grievance be the ticket for the GOP in 2022?
+Analysis | Will appealing to White grievance be the ticket for the GOP in 2022?
 Ron Johnson may be the test case.

 “Now, had the tables been turned — now, Joe, this will get me in trouble — had the tables been turned and President Trump won the election and those were tens of thousands of Black Lives Matter and antifa protesters, I might have been a little concerned,” he told conservative radio host Joe Pagliarulo.

-And this past Saturday, he falsely claimed that there was no violence on the Senate side of the Capitol despite video showing Capitol Police officer Eugene Goodman trying to lead rioters who’d broken into the Capitol away from the Senate chamber where lawmakers were sheltering in place inside.
-And in a recent interview with the New York Times, he indicated that the protesters were not Trump supporters despite many of them waving Trump flags and making it clear to the media and others that they were storming the Capitol at what they saw as the invitation of the former president.
+This past Saturday, he falsely claimed there was no violence on the Senate side of the Capitol despite video showing Capitol Police officer Eugene Goodman trying to lead rioters who had broken into the Capitol away from the Senate chamber where lawmakers were sheltering in place inside.
+In a recent interview with the New York Times, he indicated the protesters were not Trump supporters despite many of them waving Trump flags and making it clear to the media and others that they were storming the Capitol at what they saw as the invitation of the former president.

 “I think I know them pretty well,” Johnson said of Trump supporters.
 “I don’t know any Trump supporter who would have done what the rioters did.”

-Note: Correction: An earlier version of this story misidentified Sen. Roy Blount’s party.
-He is a Republican.
-The story has been corrected.